learn-co-curriculum/react-ts-jsx/README.md

 declarative approach when speaking unless we are specifically instructing someone else.

-Creating DOM elements using "vanilla" JavaScript is considered **imperative** because we write code for each step explicitly.
+Creating DOM elements using methods is considered **imperative** because we write code for each step explicitly.
 In plain JavaScript, to render a `div` element on the page, we might end up writing something like:

 ```js